MicrosoftDocs/patterns-practices/patterns-practices/reference/mefbootstrapper-createcontainer-method-mspp-mefextensions.md

 Remarks
 -------

-<span id="remarksToggle"></span> The base implementation registers a default MEF catalog of exports of key Prism types.
+ The base implementation registers a default MEF catalog of exports of key Prism types.
 Exporting your own types will replace these defaults.

 See Also
 --------